thoughtram/blog/_posts/2015-05-11-rusts-ownership-model-for-javascript-developers.md

 {% endraw %}
 {% endhighlight %}

 It's a simple e-commerce example with four different classes working hand in hand.
-We have a `Product` class without any functionaly because it's sole purpose is represent a product in this demo context.
+We have a `Product` class without any functionality because it's sole purpose is represent a product in this demo context.
 Then there's a `Config` class which may contain a bunch of configurations such as API endpoints or simply a `debugMode` flag as in our simple example.
 And last but not least do we have a `ProductService` to retrieve products from and a `BasketService` to put products into a shopping basket.

 Let's fokus on what follows after the definition of those classes.